Gera: Early modern period

 The Reformation was introduced in Gera in 1533 against the will of the Vogts by the Wettins.
-After the Schmalkaldic War in 1546, the Wettins lost Gera to the Bohemian Crown, who however had no influence on the city, so that the Vogts resp. the Reussians (which arose from the Vogts in the mid-16th century) as indeed rulers were strengthened.
+After the Schmalkaldic War in 1546, the Wettins lost Gera to the Bohemian Crown, who however had no influence on the city, so that the Vogts or the Reussians (which arose from the Vogts in the mid-16th century) as indeed rulers were strengthened.
 During the 16th century, some cloth-makers from the Spanish Netherlands migrated to Gera as religious refugees at Count Henry's invitation and raised the textile business in Gera.
 In the 18th century, there was a first peak in this industry (Putting-out system), which can be seen today at the large agents houses.

 In 1673, the Reussians were raised to Imperial Counts which granted them full sovereignty within the Holy Roman Empire; Gera became their royal residence.
 In 1686 and 1780, big town fires destroyed most buildings in Gera.
 The town was rebuilt relatively uniform during the 1780s in late-Baroque style, which marks the inner city until today.

 In 1806 Napoleon established his Imperial Headquarters at Gera during the War of the Fourth Coalition.
 From here, on October 12, 1806, the French Emperor purposely sent an arrogant and threatening letter to King Frederick William III of Prussia – a letter that enticed Prussia to war and a crushing defeat at the Battle of Jena a few days later.